Festivals in January 2022 Around the World

 Film and Theatre Festivals in January

 If you fancy having a laugh this month, head to Bristol for the Slapstick Festival, a celebration of silent and vintage screen comedy.
 Now in its 16th year, Slapstick includes screenings, talks with celebrity guest events, as well as new musical scores to silent classics.
-Highlights include tributes to Keaton and Chaplin, the 50th Anniversary of the Goodies, and a screening of the Cary Grant classic She Done Him Wrong, as a tribute to the 116th anniversary of Bristol’s most suave film star.
+Tim Vine will salute the comedy genius of Kenny Everett, there will be an audience with Barry Cryer, and live performances will be given by Arthur Smith, Armando Ianucci and others, as well as a prgramme of silent movies.

-Sundance Film Festival, Salt Lake City, USA – 23 January to 2 February
+Sundance Film Festival, Salt Lake City, USA – 20 to 30 January

 Concluding our round up of festivals in January, the leading January film festival is also probably the most famous Indie film festival around the world.
 The Sundance Film Festival aims at finding new talent in a range of categories including full length film, documentaries and shorter pieces.
 The name Sundance came from Robert Redford’s character in Butch Cassidy and the Sundance Kid as Redford played a major role in establishing this festival in Utah.
 Programme of films not available at time of going to press.